Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-In this edWebinar, Dr. Sweet will discuss her path into a science career as well as her research in plant ecology and conservation biology studying shifts in vegetation due to climate change in Joshua Tree National Park.
+In this edWebinar, Dr. Sweet discusses her path into a science career as well as her research in plant ecology and conservation biology studying shifts in vegetation due to climate change in Joshua Tree National Park.
 Her research is regularly supported by the efforts of citizen scientists, including volunteers from the local area and international programs such as Earthwatch, as well as Student & Teacher “Argonauts” from JASON Learning, a K-12 STEM program.
-Dr. Sweet will share her thoughts on how teachers can translate scientific research on the impacts of climate change into classroom-accessible language that students can digest and act upon.
-She will be joined by panelists including JASON Argonauts that have assisted with her field research in Joshua Tree, as well as a JASON curriculum expert that will share classroom-ready climate change resources and lessons.
+Dr. Sweet shares her thoughts on how teachers can translate scientific research on the impacts of climate change into classroom-accessible language that students can digest and act upon.
+She was joined by panelists including JASON Argonauts that have assisted with her field research in Joshua Tree, as well as a JASON curriculum expert who shares classroom-ready climate change resources and lessons.

-This edWebinar will be of interest to middle and high school teachers and school leaders.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to middle and high school teachers and school leaders.

 About the Presenters